-The school premise is organised in such a way as to ensure that pedestrian and restricted traffic can circulate in a safe manner.
-Signs and demarcation lines have been put in place for designated parking e.g. staff, disabled people and visitors.
-Barriers have been sought to ensure children cannot come into contact with the vehicles when walking along the foot paths.
+The school premises is organised in such a way as to ensure that pedestrian and restricted traffic can circulate in a safe manner.
+Signs and demarcation lines have been put in place for designated parking e.g. staff and visitors.
+Barriers are in place to ensure children cannot come into contact with the vehicles when walking along the foot paths.

-Letters will be sent to parents/carers/guardians to inform them of the procedures whenever necessary to ensure they only park in the appropriate bays and do not obstruct the entrances.
-Parents/carers/guardians are responsible for their children until they are handed over at the doors .
+Letters will be sent to parents/carers/guardians to inform them of the procedures and to ensure they only park in the appropriate bays and do not obstruct the entrances.
+Parents/carers/guardians are responsible for their children until they are handed over at the doors.